Shane Douglas: Professional wrestling career

-Early years (1980–1989)
+Early career (1980–1987)

 Martin was trained by Dominic DeNucci in the Pittsburgh suburb of Freedom, Pennsylvania, alongside Mick Foley in the mid-1980s.
 He had been wrestling professionally to earn money since 1982.
 When he started, he used the character of Troy Orndorff, the fictional nephew of Paul Orndorff.
 In 1986, he wrestled Randy Savage at a WWF Superstars of Wrestling taping using his real name.
 He also wrestled "Mr. Wonderful" Paul Orndorff in the debut episode of WWF Wrestling Challenge, once again using his real name.
-Later that year, he began wrestling as a fan favorite for the Universal Wrestling Federation (UWF) using the name Shane Douglas, which was given to him by "Hot Stuff" Eddie Gilbert and Missy Hyatt (the "Douglas" last name was inspired by Black Rain and The Jewel of the Nile film star Michael Douglas, who at the time had just appeared in the 1987 film Wall Street).
+Later that year, he began wrestling as a fan favorite for the Universal Wrestling Federation (UWF) using the name Shane Douglas, which was given to him by "Hot Stuff" Eddie Gilbert and Missy Hyatt (the "Douglas" last name was inspired by actor Michael Douglas).
 Douglas defeated Gilbert for the UWF Television Championship on August 3, 1987, but did not rise above mid-card status.
 Douglas lost the title on September 2 to Terry Taylor.